Revisiting linear stability of black hole odd-parity perturbations in Einstein-Aether gravity: Odd-parity stability in the Aether-orthogonal frame

 For the multiples $l \geq 2$, we consider several specific cases in which some of the coefficients $c_{1,2,3,4}$ are vanishing. {}From Eq.~(\ref{K22}), the matrix component $\hat{K}_{22}$ vanishes for $c_{14}=0$.
 The matrix components $\hat{G}_{22}$ and $\hat{M}_{22}$ can be expressed as \ba \hat{G}_{22} &=& -\frac{2[2c_1 -c_{13} (2c_1-c_{13})]\alpha^2} {(1-c_{13})(1-f \alpha^2)^2} \frac{f}{h}\,,\\ \hat{M}_{22} &=& -\frac{L[2c_1 -c_{13} (2c_1-c_{13})]} {(1-c_{13})r^2} \frac{f}{h}\,. \ea Then, the Aether field either behaves as a vector-type instantaneous mode or exhibits a strong coupling problem for \be c_{14}=0\,,\quad {\rm and} \quad 2c_1 -c_{13} (2c_1-c_{13}) \neq 0\,, \ee depending on the behavior of the system at nonlinear level, the analysis of which is beyond the scope of the present paper.
 If we demand that $c_{13}=0$ for the consistency with the observational bound (\ref{CD1a}), then either a vector-type instantaneous mode or a strong coupling problem may arise for $c_{14}=0$ and $c_1 \neq 0$, depending on the nonlinear behavior of the system.
 This is the case for the stealth Schwarzshild BH solution discussed in Refs.~\cite{Zhang:2020too,Tsujikawa:2021typ,Zhang:2022fbz}.

 If we consider Einstein-Aether theory with $c_{14}=0$, $c_1=0$, and $c_{13}=0$, i.e.,

 we have the following matrix components

 The number of propagating degrees of freedom in the odd-parity sector is 1 at linear level.
 This indicates either the absence of vector modes, the presence of a vector-type instantaneous mode or the strong coupling problem for $\delta u$, depending on the nonlinear behavior of this system.
-Fortunately, in this case, we know the nonlinear behavior since Einstein-Aether theory with the coefficients (\ref{c2}) and zero vorticity is equivalent to a class of cuscuton theories with a quadratic potential \cite{Bhattacharyya:2016mah}.
-This means that the absence of the time kinetic term and the gradient term shown above for the specific coefficients (\ref{c2}) simply corresponds to the absence of vector modes as far as the equivalence to the cuscuton theory holds.
+Fortunately, in this case, we know the nonlinear behavior since Einstein-Aether theory with the coefficients (\ref{c2}) is equivalent to a class of cuscuton theories with a quadratic potential \cite{Bhattacharyya:2016mah}, provided that the derivative of the expansion $\theta=\nabla_{\mu}u^{\mu}$ is non-zero\footnote{If $\partial_{\mu}\theta=0$, then $u^{\mu}$ is undetermined by equations of motion and $\lambda=0$.}.
+This means that the absence of the time kinetic term and the gradient term shown above for the specific coefficients (\ref{c2}) simply corresponds to the absence of vector modes as far as the equivalence to the cuscuton theory holds on the background with $\partial_{\mu}\theta\neq 0$.
 There is a single dynamical degree of freedom $\chi$ with the propagation speeds given by

 which are both luminal.